waydroid/android_vendor_packages_apps_WaydroidSettings/README.md

-# BoringdroidSettings
+# WayDroidSettings

-The settings app for Boringdroid.
+The settings app for WayDroid.

 ## Spotless